How to produce effective technical sales material

 Complete

 Ask the team whether everything that’s needed is included for the specific application and target market.
 Has the sales force received specific queries that haven’t been answered in the content but should be?
-What about your competitors’ resources?
-Are they addressing any relevant points that you are not?
-Perhaps you can even ask a friendly customer or two to read through the content to gain their input?
+Are your competitors’ resources addressing relevant points that you haven’t covered?
+Can you even ask a friendly customer or two to read through your content to gain their input?
 Cast the net wide and whittle down at the next stage, rather than miss anything important.

 Consistent